2010 Stanley Cup playoffs: (4) Phoenix Coyotes vs. (5) Detroit Red Wings

 The Phoenix Coyotes entered the playoffs as the fourth seed in the Western Conference with 107 points.
 The Detroit Red Wings qualified as the fifth seed with 102 points.
-This was the third playoff meeting between these two teams, with Detroit winning both previous series.
-They last met in the 1998 Western Conference quarterfinals where Detroit won in six games.
+This was the second playoff meeting between these two teams.
+Their only previous meeting was in the 1998 Western Conference quarterfinals where Detroit won in six games.
 Detroit won this year's four-game regular season series earning six of eight points.

 The Red Wings defeated the Coyotes in seven games.
 Phoenix went three for four on the power-play in game one as they took the opening game by a final score of 3–2.
 Red Wings forward Henrik Zetterberg scored a hat trick in game two as Detroit evened the series with a 7–4 win.
 Petr Prucha scored the game-winning goal for the Coyotes in game three as Phoenix took the game with a 4–2 victory.
 Detroit goaltender Jimmy Howard made 29 saves to shut out the Coyotes in game four as the Red Wings tied the series with a 3–0 win.
 The Red Wings broke the tie in game five just past the midway mark of the third period with two goals scored 70 seconds apart and held on to win 4–1.
 Phoenix forced a seventh game with a dominant special teams performance in game six recording three power-play goals in the victory.
 After a scoreless first period in game seven, the Red Wings scored four times in the second period en route to a 6–1 win.